AdeyemoFavour/BIKEPURCHASE_PROJECT/README.md

-# This project shows bike sales and this was evalusted with excel and it has an interactive dashboard
+# This project shows bike sales and this was evaluated with excel and it has an interactive dashboard